teto/pymptcpanalyzer/styles/README.md

 figure.autolayout will adapt the size of the figure but might put suptitle across the frame.

+One of the most important parameters is `axes.prop_cycle    : cycler(color='bgrcmyk')` as it allows to set the representation of the lines.

 `mptcpanalyzer iperf-client-linux_linux_1nbRtrs_f30b30_f30b30_w10K_lia_roundrobin-run0.pcap "plot dsn 0 --style presentation"`

+My style changes are not taken into account ?

+Matplotlib loads styles once at the beginning so you need to restart mptcpanalyzer.